 For many single parents, high-interest unsecured debt – most often credit card balances – is a major financial drag.
-Even if you’re current on your payments and aren’t yet experiencing any adverse impacts of bad credit, zeroing out your high-interest balances improves your financial position.
+Even if you’re current on your payments and aren’t yet experiencing any negative effects of bad credit, zeroing out your high-interest balances improves your financial position.
 Right now, your carried balances are hampering your ability to save for the future and eroding your savings value.

 For strictly personal obligations, use sustainable strategies to pay off debt.
 There’s no right or wrong method here.
 It’s all about what works for you.
 To reduce cumulative interest charges, aim to pay off high-interest debts as quickly as possible after accounting for basic necessities like housing, food, and heat.
-If you’re fortunate enough to have good credit or ample equity in your home, look into a low- or no-interest way – like a 0% APR credit card promotion or home equity line of credit – to pay down high-interest balances.
-You could even look into a personal loan from a company like SoFi.
+If you’re fortunate enough to have good credit or ample equity in your home, look into a low- or no-interest way – like a 0% APR credit card promotion, a low-interest home equity line of credit, or a low-cost unsecured personal loan from a prime lender like SoFi – to pay down high-interest balances.

 Debts held jointly with an ex-partner or ex-spouse require special consideration.
 In most states, joint debts include any obligations in both your and your ex’s names.
 In community property states – Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin – you may also be liable for your ex-spouse’s sole debt.
 If your divorce isn’t final, you may be subject to a different set of considerations.
 When in doubt, consult a family law attorney licensed to practice in your state.